ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

     seriesSignalAfterFilter.attachAxis(self.axisY)
 ```

-As before, you first load the DLL.
+As before, first load the DLL.
 Then, remove all series from the chart.
 This way, the chart clears whenever the user clicks the Filters button before plotting new data.

-You should retrieve the inputSignal and add it to the chart using a helper method `prepareSeries` which copies data from the underlying pointer to the Python array.
-You should also invoke the truncate method, retrieve the filtered signal, and add it to the plot.
-To do all this, add the following method to the main.py file:
+Retrieve the inputSignal and add it to the chart using a helper method `prepareSeries` which copies data from the underlying pointer to the Python array.
+You should also invoke the `truncate` method, retrieve the filtered signal, and add it to the plot.
+To do all this, add the following method to the `main.py` file:

 ```python
 def prepareSeries(self, inputData, length):